marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 The patch should apply successfully.
 The changes must be committed with dpkg-source --commit (it is not possible to compile the new package until then).
 This will create the "official" patch out of the differences in the codebase.
-When committing, you will be asked for a description of the fix, which will be appended on the top of the .patch file.
+When committing, a description of the fix must be entered: this will be appended on the top of the .patch file.
 In order to modify the changelog, dch can be used, which is part of devscripts in Debian.

 *dch -i*  opens an editor where a new entry in the changelog can be added.
 The version which appears in the changelog will be the one displayed by apt.
-For instance, in my case I incremented my version to 1.0.1e-2+deb7u14.1.
+For instance, in my case I incremented my version to *1.0.1e-2+deb7u14.1*.
 The package can be build with  *dpkg-buildpackage -us -uc*.

-Once finished, openssl\_1.0.1e-2+deb7u14.1\_i386.deb and related packages will be available.
-Heartbleed vulnerability comes from libssl1.0.0, so the package that should be installed is libssl1.0.0\_1.0.1e-2+deb7u14.1\_i386.deb.
+Once finished, *openssl\_1.0.1e-2+deb7u14.1\_i386.deb* and related packages will be available.
+Heartbleed vulnerability comes from libssl1.0.0 and the package that should be installed is *libssl1.0.0\_1.0.1e-2+deb7u14.1\_i386.deb*.

  {% highlight console lineos %}